Bradford Council have linked Shipley to Bradford, by adding the Canal

 'Oh my God, this is the best place ever,' I overheard on the

 Nidderdale Greenway.
-'I really want to come down here with my camera.'
+'I really want to come down here with my

+is encouraging.
 Read about overheard

-on the Nidderdale Greenway.
+the Nidderdale Greenway.

 Yesterday was the hottest day of the year so far.
-It was more
+It was more than

 30 degrees celcius in North Yorkshire, which can't be right.
-I went for
+I went

-various ways.
+difference in various ways.
 Read my 5

 thoughts on riding in hot weather.

-I was out for a Sunday morning ride, and when passing a
+I was out for a Sunday morning ride, and when passing a dog-walker,

 apparently in a civilised and amicable fashion, he growled 'gerra

 bell - an encounter on the Nidderdale Greenway.